 VIDEO_MINS

-The total number in minutes that participants were sending video.
+The total number in minutes that participants are sending video.

 AUDIO_ONLY (PCN)